verboompj/arc_kubernetes/arc_for_azure_migrate.md

-# Intro ARC inventory , Dependency Mapping amd create a export for an Azure Migrate Businesscase & Assessment
+# Intro ARC inventory , Dependency Mapping & create a export for an Azure Migrate Businesscase & Assessment

 In this write-up I will dive into setting up a Azure ARC Edge deployment.